 Outdoor Spring Safety

 - Tools.
-Spending more time at home offers extra incentive to keep up the lawn care maintenance routine.
-Be sure to inspect lawn and power tool cords for any cracks or frayed wires.
+Inspect lawn and power tool cords for any cracks or frayed wires.
 If you notice anything concerning, have the cables repaired or replace the tool.

 - Protective Gear.
 Wear protective clothing and eye protection when working with lawn equipment, weed killer, fertilizer and other chemicals.
-When you’re finished with yard work, be sure to store all sharp tools, gasoline and fertilizers in a safe place where children and pets can’t gain access.
+When you’re finished with yard work, store all sharp tools, gasoline and fertilizers in a safe place where children and pets can’t gain access.

-- Intruders.
+- Defensive Landscaping.
 Take the time to trim shrubs and other landscaping away from windows to help defend against potential intruders.
 If you don’t yet have them, consider installing motion detector lighting and cameras for your property.

 Indoor Spring Safety